ryanatkn/zzz/README.md

 Zzz (pronounced "zees" like please) is a social web app framework that builds on [SvelteKit](https://kit.svelte.dev/).

-It's not yet published but should be in 2024 and I plan to write more about it here soon.
+It's not yet published but should be in late 2024 or 2025, and I plan to make videos and blog posts about it here soon.

 More at [zzz.ryanatkn.com](https://zzz.ryanatkn.com/).